FRCTeam4069/RobotCode2012/README.md

 line.
 This 2 lines is geared towards my computer and will fail if you try to deploy and run.

+You also need to create a file, under `src/frc/t4069/robots`.
+The name of the file is `Version.java`.
+Here's the content of this file (You can just use this or modify it if you wish):

+    package frc.t4069.robots;
+    public final class Version {
+      public static final String author = "Shuhao";
+      public static final String version = "final";
+    }

+The reason for this file is that it's to differentiate which version and which developer worked on this robot.
+SmartDashboard will print out the version and the author, so there's no confusion.

 Once that's done, save and hit FRC Deploy.

 Alternatively, you could change those 2 lines to your respective sunspot